klaeufer/HOTLangBench/README.md

 ## Interpretation

-Ostensibly, the winner on the performance dimension is Rust, with Go being a close runner-up and Kotlin a not-so-distant but all the more surprising third.
+Ostensibly, the winners on the performance dimension are  Rust and C++, with Go being a closethird and Kotlin a not-so-distant but all the more surprising fourth.
 But whene considering factors beyond performance, such as productivity and portability (see also [this paper on P3](https://ieeexplore.ieee.org/document/9484790)), the picture evolves.

-- If we argue that Go has a lower learning curve than Rust, then taking a small performance hit in exchage for higher programmer productivity could be worth it.
+- If we argue that Go has a lower learning curve than Rust or C++, then taking a small performance hit in exchage for higher programmer productivity could be worth it.
 - If we additionally argue that Kotlin, as a JVM language, has superior portability, then it could be considered the overall winner with respect to P3.

 ## Future work